Red Hat Privacy Statement

 You will be given an opportunity to tell us whether you would like to receive information, special offers, and promotional materials by email from Red Hat or our business partners when you create a redhat.com account, when you register for a service, when you provide us with your personal data, or when we send you a marketing email.
 Where required by applicable law, we will obtain adequate consent to provide you with these marketing materials.
 You also have the ability to opt out of receiving marketing emails from Red Hat at any time without cost by clicking on the relevant link contained in our marketing emails or by contacting us via our Personal Data Request Form.
 You can also exercise your rights and choices by contacting us as described below under “How to contact us.”

-When you exercise your privacy rights, such as those conferred by the GDPR or the CCPA, you have a right not to receive discriminatory treatment by Red Hat for the exercise of such privacy rights.
+When you exercise your privacy rights, such as those conferred by the GDPR, LGPD, or the CCPA, you have a right not to receive discriminatory treatment by Red Hat for the exercise of such privacy rights.

 Before responding to a request for information about your personal data, we must verify the request.
 Verification is important to protect your information and to help confirm that we are responding to a valid request and providing the response to the correct individual.
 To verify the request we initially ask for at least two (2) or three (3) identifiers, such as name, email address and location.
 If we have a need to request additional identifiers to reasonably verify your identity, we will contact you and request additional verification.
 The information we ask to verify your identity may depend on your relationship with us.